AEdgecombe/Camino-Website/public/journal/day4.md

-# Day 4 – *In The Valley*
+# Day 4 – *The Light Between the Hills*

 > “They say that the best blaze burns brightest when circumstances are at their worst.”
 > – *Howl’s Moving Castle*

-A shorter walk today.
-A gift.
+A shorter walk today, which we needed.
+Our legs were sore but manageable.

-Our legs were stiff, but still holding.
-The kind of ache that reminds you you’re alive.
-We started slow—coffee and *pan con aceite y tomate* for breakfast, simple and right.
-Then out of Pontevedra, across the long stone bridge, leaving the town behind in a morning haze.

-The road flattened.
-The trees pulled back.
-For a while we just walked.
-No great hills, no suffering.
-Just quiet steps, conversation, birdsong, and the gravel underfoot.

-We stopped halfway for a *bocadillo de chorizo*.
-The barman laughed when we ordered five pints each—*“Cinco?”* he said, shaking his head, but he poured them anyway.
-Cold beer and salty sausage.
-The kind of lunch that makes you forget you’ve walked four days already.

-We reached Caldas de Reis in the afternoon.
-A quiet town, tucked low between green hills and slow rivers.
-Humble.
-Still.
-Not much happening, and that felt good.

-Tonight we eat.
-We drink.
-We rest.
-And for the first time, it feels like we’ve earned a little stillness.
+Breakfast was coffee and *pan con aceite y tomate*.
+We crossed the long bridge out of Pontevedra and kept a steady pace.
+The road was easier, less uphill, just quiet.

+Stopped for lunch—*bocadillo de chorizo* and five pints between us.
+The barman laughed at us but poured them anyway.

+Caldas de Reis is a small town, peaceful and slow.
+We’ll rest well here.
+Not much to say—just glad to stop moving for a while.